Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 This is apparently required of me to endorse, but when the Republican elites tell you who to vote for, as in Romney, they get mad about it.

-I wonder how many of the people yesterday, before so the truth is known, who had endorsed Newt wonder how they felt like Fred Thompson last week endorsed Newton.
+I wonder how many of the people yesterday, before so the truth was known, who had endorsed Newt, wonder how they felt, like Fred Thompson last week endorsed Newt.

-And it was full throated, and it made it was great.
+And it was full-throated, and it was great.

-These guys, by that I mean candidates, they've got so much hidden stuff that can come out and embarrass endorsers and cause questions to uh to bounce back to the uh to the endorsers.
+These guys, by that I mean candidates, they've got so much hidden stuff that can come out and embarrass endorsers and cause questions to bounce back to the endorsers.

 Anyway, Linda in Nashville, it's great to have you on the EIB network and open line Friday.